yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/16-basic-authentication/README.md

 ## Basic Authorizaton
 Basic Authorization is a common method used to send a username and password in an HTTP request.
 The username and password are joined with a ':' then base64 encoded and then placed after the string 'Basic '.
 The resulting string is set to the value of the Authorization header.

+A Server can decode the Basic Authorization header to retrieve the username and passowrd.
+Its important to note that base64 encodeing is not a form of encryption.
+The client and server must use HTTPS to protect the username and password as it travels across the network.

 ``` javascript
 let encoded = window.btoa('slugbyte:secretpassword')
 // c2x1Z2J5dGU6c2VjcmV0cGFzc3dvcmQ=